Lab 1: Getting to know your Mango Pi

 You will receive your parts kit when you arrive at lab.
 Open it up and check it out!
 Unwrap and discard any packaging.
 Identify what each component is and compare to the kit inventory to ensure your kit is complete.
 If you are missing any parts, ask us for replacements.

 The components are packed in a handy plastic box for convenient carrying.
-Decorate a sticker with your name as a label for your kit so you and your box will stay united.
-Plan to bring your complete parts kit with you to every lab.
+Write your name on the white label on the box top to help you and and your box stay united.
+Plan to bring your entire parts kit to every lab.

 2. Power up your Pi and use xfel to converse